Last Updated on March 15, 2022 by Real Men Sow

 In my house, one of the favourite crops of the year is the prolific purple sprouting broccoli.
 These little purple florets are real nuggets of flavour, and Ailsa especially loves them.
-Together with rhubarb, they burst onto the scene in Spring, bringing colour and life to the plot again after the winter.
+Together with planting rhubarb, they burst onto the scene in Spring, bringing colour and life to the plot again after the winter.
 Since purple sprouting broccoli is a great source of vitamins and fibre, I will share the top instructions on how to plant and harvest this in your garden.

-How to Plant Purple Sprouting Broccoli
+How to Grow Purple Sprouting Broccoli

 I always start my purple sprouting off in pots, sowing the seeds 1cm deep into multipurpose compost.
 Germination occurs at 5oC and seedlings usually appear in about a fortnight.
 Keep the seedlings watered, and plant out when they reach about 10-15cm tall.